 1. You’ve got grit.
 You adjust.
 You adapt.
 And you’re still in this because you love what you do and who you serve.

 2. You’ve taken this interesting gift of time to rethink everything about your business.
 And you’ve dreamed of finding a better way, an approach that’d minimize your carbon footprint and maximize your social impact.
+(Here are some statistics on how wasteful the wedding industry can be.)

 Maybe you found yourself pondering: How can I reinvent what I do?
 How can I reimagine the way I do things?
 How can I make my business ethical?